This Week in People & Culture News: 10 Stories You Need to See

-A roundup of the week's most newsworthy culture press releases from PR Newswire, including a look at women's experiences of toxic workplace cultures.
+A roundup of the week's most newsworthy culture press releases from PR Newswire, including a new program to help prepare neurodiverse individuals for a driving test.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.